 The field of view you can expect will depend on the sensor of your imaging camera, and the focal length of your telescope.
 In the case of my crop-sensor ZWO ASI2600MM Pro camera, the field of view includes the Tulip Nebula and much of the surrounding nebulae regions.

 You can use the Stellarium planetarium software to identify the exact field of view you will get with a particular camera and telescope configuration.
 This is very useful when planning your next deep sky astrophotography project.

 Where is the Tulip Nebula?

-From mid-northern latitudes, you’ll find the Tulip Nebula rising in the east just after after dark by late May.
+From mid-northern latitudes, you’ll find the Tulip Nebula rising in the east just after dark by late May.
 The Tulip Nebula reaches an adequate apparent altitude for astrophotography (30°) just after midnight.

 The massive North America Nebula, Pelican Nebula, and Butterfly Nebula usually capture the attention of backyard astrophotographers, but the Tulip Nebula is certainly worthy of your time as well.
 I hope that this post has inspired you to take a closer look at this photogenic nebula in Cygnus.